linjieyangsc/densecap/README.md

-## Dense Image Captioning with Caffe ##
+## Dense Captioning with Joint Inference and Visual Context ##
-This repo is the released code of dense image captioning model described in the CVPR 2017 paper:
+This repo is the released code of dense image captioning models described in the CVPR 2017 paper:
 ```
  @InProceedings{CVPR17,
   author       = "Linjie Yang and Kevin Tang and Jianchao Yang and Li-Jia Li",